ZhefeiGong/zhefeigong.github.io/_featured_tags/config.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Installation and configuration issues for engineering
+  Installation and configuration issues for engineering.

 # (Optional) You can disable grouping posts by date.
 no_groups: true